jackwburgess/boiler-plates/README.md

 The following Onboarding Governance Starter Packs can help customers automate and standarise their Datadog onboarding via Terraform templates.
 The core concept of the Governance Starter Packs is to provide a repository of assets for common onboarding tasks (see Onboarding Assets section).
 These are typically deployed through a central observability team to enable a faster & more consistent Datadog deployment which follows best practices governance wise.
-By ensuring customers start their onboarding journey in the correct way (i.e. following the starter packs), we can ensure customers are following good governance standards.
-The Terraform based starter packs to onboard new Teams in an existing Datadog account.
+The Terraform based starter packs are designed to onboard new Teams in an existing Datadog account.

 This repo consists of
 * a [Terraform Configuration](conf/) - the *boilerplate* per se.